shankark2025/shankark2025/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Data Analytics, React and Laravel
+- 🌱 I’m currently learning Data Analytics, React, and Laravel
 - 👯 I’m looking to collaborate on Data Analytics and Web Development
 - 🤔 I’m looking for help with Machine Learning
 - 💬 Ask me about Data Analytics